YOU ARE EXPLORING

 - Home call, once per week with one weekend a month

-- Weekly Child Protection Program case review meetings
+- Weekly Child Protection Programs case review meetings

 - Bi-monthly hospital-based multidisciplinary team case review meetings